 how to submit your work

 First, read all of this page.
 All of it.
-By submitting your work for publication in The Unspeakable Oath you agree to the terms laid out herein.
+By submitting your work for publication in The Unspeakable Oath, you are telling us that you agree to the terms laid out herein.
 So read it and make sure you agree.

 To be considered for cover or interior illustration work, contact the art director.